Sources of Study for the COMPASS

 How to Select Your COMPASS Test Prep Source

 The ACT COMPASS test scores form an important part of the admission and placement procedures in many US colleges and other educational institutions.
 The institutions use the test scores to learn about the students' skills and levels and accordingly place them in classes that best fit their educational levels.
-Though there is no shortage of prep materials and sources to study for the COMPASS test, selecting the best material can be a difficult task.
-In this article, you may learn more about how to study for the COMPASS test and how to choose the best prep source.
+Though there is no shortage of prep materials and sources to study for this test, selecting the best material can be a difficult task.
+In this article, you may learn more about modes of study and how to choose the best prep source.

 The ACT COMPASS Test

 The COMPASS is a test used by many educational institutions in the country to evaluate and accordingly place their students in classes appropriate to their levels and skill sets.
-Different subject tests are included in the COMPASS test to fulfill this purpose, so that students can be evaluated in their specific course areas.
+Different subject tests are included in this exam for this purpose, so that students can be evaluated in their specific course areas.
 Also, the test scores help institutions decide the need for any developmental and support programs for students to help them improve in their respective weak areas.
-Thus, being evaluative in nature, the COMPASS tests do not have any pass and fail criteria associated.
+Thus, being evaluative in nature, the COMPASS tests do not have any pass and fail criteria.
 Also, test takers are allowed to complete the tests at their own pace, giving in their best performance so as to allow a more accurate evaluation of their skills and abilities.

 More information about the COMPASS test and its test content is available at the official test website http://www.act.org/products/higher-education-act-compass/.